 The device is implanted beneath your skin and records your heart activity.
 It’s similar to an event monitor.
 Your doctor or you can program the device to record arrhythmias when they occur.
 You can also trigger it with a remote.

 A stress test for exercise is a test that measures how your heart responds to stress and exercise.
-It can also be used to determine if the arrhythmia may be related to exertion.
+It can also be used to determine if the Arrhythmia testing may be related to exertion.
 As with an ECG, your doctor will attach electrodes and ask you to pedal a stationary bike or run on a treadmill for a while to monitor your heart.

 You can also have a stress test done with medication.
 You will be monitored using an ECG and Echocardiogram.